cosmofur/EX716/docs/lesson05.md

 - **Automatic label mangling**: All labels in a library are internally renamed to avoid collisions unless marked as global.
 - **Private state**: Locals in the library are inaccessible to outside code unless exposed via `G`.
-- **One-time loading**: Use `!` guards to ensure libraries are only loaded once, even with nested includes.
+- **One-time loading**: Use `!` or '?' guards to ensure libraries are only loaded once, even with nested includes.

 > Library search paths are defined by the `CPUPATH` environment variable, and library files should be placed accordingly.